kodecocodes/i9t/testing/testing.markdown

 There are a couple of WWDC sessions from 2015 that are worth looking at to find out more about the topics covered in this chapter:

-- Session 406 - UI Testing in XCode: <http://apple.co/1N1Eg0I>
+- _Session 406 - UI Testing in XCode_: <http://apple.co/1N1Eg0I>
-- Session 410 - Continuous Integration and Code Coverage in Xcode: <http://apple.co/1J1n1Kd>
+- _Session 410 - Continuous Integration and Code Coverage in Xcode_: <http://apple.co/1J1n1Kd>

 You can also read _Chapter 29, What’s New with Testing_ in our _iOS 8 by Tutorials_ book, and the _Unit Testing in Xcode 5_ chapter in _iOS 7 by Tutorials_.